clinicalml/uti-causal-inference/README.md

     Generates the cohort based on defined inclusion/exclusion criteria

-Src/Notebooks/Covariate Tables
+Data pre-processing and analysis/Covariate Tables
 -	Antibiotic prevalence analysis.ipynb:
   	Creates supplementary table 5
 -	Table 1.ipynb:
   	Creates table 1

-Src/Notebooks/ATE Tables and Plots
-The causal analysis notebooks utilize either the omop or domain-knowledge derived features and second line or alternatives treatment to do cross-validated grid search for propensity/censorship models.
+Data pre-processing and analysis/ATE Tables and Plots The causal analysis notebooks utilize either the omop or domain-knowledge derived features and second line or alternatives treatment to do cross-validated grid search for propensity/censorship models.
 These notebooks also contain the code to use the model to generate boostrap ATEs, shapley value plots and the calibration plots.
 -	Grid Search and Causal Analysis (final) – alternatives o	The notebook used to perform the causal analysis on first line vs alternatives